English for Academics and Professionals (EAP)

 *Priority enrollment is given to matriculated, full-time students.

 Since ELC courses are funded for VU community members, their continuation is dependent upon participant completion of each course.
 Therefore, at least 75% attendance and completion of the course is required.
 If you register for a course but receive a failing grade due to insufficient attendance, you may not be able to register for future EAP courses, and departments will be notified.

 After registration, your teacher will contact you with information about your textbook.
 You can purchase ELC textbooks at the Vanderbilt University Bookstore.

-For information regarding enrollment, please contact:
+For information regarding assessment and enrollment, please contact: